 The War on Christmas

-With a staggering percentage of the U.S. population celebrating Christmas, it is easy to forget about the diverse beliefs and needs that make holiday season calm and bright.
+With a staggering percentage of the U.S. population celebrating Christmas, it is easy to forget about the diverse beliefs and needs that make the holiday season calm and bright.
 Despite the infamous Starbucks Red Cup incident in 2015, there is no “War on Christmas”.
 There is, however, an opportunity to reevaluate holiday marketing approaches.
-Only 65 percent of the U.S. population classifies themselves as Christian, bringing questions about some campaign strategies, symbols and slogans.
+Only 65 percent of the U.S. population classifies themselves as Christian, bringing questions about some campaign strategies, symbols, and slogans.